wcroachie/flash-8-commands/readme.txt

 flash 8 commands for rotating and flipping the stage.
-I wrote these in 2023.
+I wrote these in 2023. should make the drawing experience a hell of a lot easier for people like me who like to rotate and flip their art as they work :)

 INSTALLATION INSTRUCTIONS
   - this works in flash 8. untested on anything newer.